-Netflix just might have created the perfect job.
-It appeals to anyone who likes to watch television and movies, which covers just about everyone.
+According to TikTok, Netflix just might have created the perfect job.
+It seems like it appeals to anyone who likes to watch television and movies, which covers just about everyone.
 The job is called being a tagger, and the concept is really quite simple.
 Watch what’s streaming on Netflix, and tag it with appropriate genres and categories.

-However, what Today found out from actual tagger Greg Harty is that working two hours a day isn’t realistic.
+Although it seems easy-peasy on TikTok, what Today found out from actual tagger, Greg Harty, is that working two hours a day isn’t realistic.
 According to him, he was one of the first taggers when he was hired back in 2006.
-He knew a guy who knew a guy and, bada bing bada boom, he was talking to an interviewer from Netflix about movies for an hour.
-That’s how Greg got the job.
+He knew a guy who knew a guy and, bada bing bada boom, he was talking to an interviewer from Netflix about movies for an hour and got the job.

 “My friend knew I had a pretty good film background,” Harty explained.
 “I watched a lot of movies, and I took a film class for aspiring screenwriters.
 So I sent my resume in, and I got a call.”

 When the job opens, there is a very short window of time, as thousands of resumes come flying from all directions at Netflix executives who have to sort through them.
 Be vigilant and possibly create an alert for when the job opens.
-It’s definitely a dream job, but not one everyone can do.
+While it’s not as easy as TikTok made it seem, it still might be a dream job for many.